ShengrenHou/RL-ADN/README.md

 ## Detail
-For more detail tutorial and explanation, please visit our WIKI page
+For more detail tutorial and explanation, please visit our [WIKI](https://github.com/ShengrenHou/RL-ADN/wiki)